Apr 19, 2024 1:55:14 PM

 Scaling up from lab equipment to full-scale production units is guaranteed, bringing cost benefits to production volumes.

-This is achieved by the fact that the same Interaction ChambersTM are used on all units - resulting in consistent quality and scalability
+This is achieved by the fact that the same Interaction ChamberTM design is used on all units - resulting in consistent quality and scalability.

 The microchannels are placed in parallel on the production equipment - ensuring the same processing methods on both lab and production machines.